Joint Task Force Liberia: Formation and deployment of the task force

 U.S. Ambassador to Liberia John W. Blaney talking to the marines from the 26th Marine Expeditionary Unit.

 World Food Programme unloads humanitarian aid at the Freeport of Monrovia during JTF Liberia.

 John W. Blaney and marines from the 26th Marine Expeditionary Unit.

-In 2003, the 56th Rescue Squadron of the 85th Group, U.S. Air Force, from Keflavik, Iceland, deployed to Liberia as part of JTF-Liberia.
-It saved lives by extracting people from the United States Embassy in Monrovia.
+In mid-July 2003, EUCOM prepositioned the 398th Air Expeditionary Group to Freetown, Sierra Leone, and Dakar, Senegal to provide Task Force airlift and noncombatant evacuation of U.S. citizens in and around Monrovia.
+The 398th AEG comprised the 56th Rescue Squadron, 37th Airlift Squadron, 86th Aeromedical Evacuation Squadron, and 75th Airlift Squadron.
+EUCOM also placed SOF including the 67th Special Operations Squadron in neighboring countries.

 In July, Marines from a forward deployed Fleet Antiterrorism Security Team (FAST) left Naval Station Rota, Spain for Liberia.
 The FAST platoon reinforced the embassy security and began non-combatant evacuation operations.
 After a month of the platoon of Marines being alone to defend the Embassy Compound, the 26th MEU, which had steamed at full speed for 2 weeks from the Horn of Africa finally arrived off shore.

 Members of the U.S. Army Southern European Task Force formed the headquarters element of the task force while the Iwo Jima Amphibious Ready Group with the 26th Marine Expeditionary Unit provided the operational forces.
 The Task Force Command Element Forward embarked aboard the with the intent of keeping a small footprint ashore.

 On August 14, 2003, the Iwo Jima Amphibious Ready Group conducted an amphibious operation and landed about 150 Marines at Roberts International Airport and another 50 at the Freeport of Monrovia on Bushrod Island.
 Nigerian Army forces also deployed as part of an ECOMIL, an Economic Community of West African States temporary intervention force.
 The Joint Task Force Liberia and ECOWAS forces began to stabilize the area and the United Nations brought in humanitarian aid.

 President Charles Taylor left the country soon afterwards under pressure from the international community, and the stage was set for the arrival of first an ECOWAS interim peacekeeping force, ECOMIL, and then the UN peacekeeping force the United Nations Mission in Liberia.